-ARTS2001 Critical Issues for Fine Artists 42.0 Hours
+ARTS2001 Critical Issues for Fine Artists 1 42.0 Hours

-Students are introduced to the important critical issues that relate to the social, historical and philosophical framework of contemporary art.
-This framework starts with understanding the issues and debate within contemporary art.
+In this course, students are introduced to the important critical issues that relate to the social, historical and philosophical framework of contemporary art.
+This framework starts with understanding the issues and debates within contemporary art.
 In addition, students comprehend the vocabulary and critical, theoretical positions which are unique and current to this discipline.
 Lectures and presentations as well as exhibition visits form the basis of this course.